RUB-DCS/RIS-S21-Measurement-Dataset/documentation/SetupAndConfiguration.md

 ## Location

 Measurements were performed in an anechoic chamber to prevent multipath propagation.
-The chamber used is a fully-anechoic chamber of dimension \SI{7}{\meter} x \SI{13.5}{\meter} x \SI{6}{\meter} from manufacturer Frankonia.
+The chamber used is a fully-anechoic chamber of dimension 7 x 13.5 x 6 meter from manufacturer Frankonia.
 The chamber is located at the [Faculty of Electrical Engineering and Information Technology of the Ruhr University Bochum, Germany](https://etit.ruhr-uni-bochum.de/est/forschung/ausstattung/).
 It is equipped with a rotating stage, that  has a diameter of \SI{2}{\meter} for carrying the device under test.
 The rotating stage is recessed into the floor and is controlled via MatLab.

 ## Geometries